mittelmark/pbi/README.md

 Co-authors:

 - Vera Burdova, University of Potsdam, Germany
-- Jillian Denise Hoffmann, University of Potsdam, Germany
+- Jillian Hoffmann, University of Potsdam, Germany
 - Lisa Banu Kurt, University of Potsdam, Germany

 License: MIT License see the file [LICENSE](LICENSE) for details.